 Trust your friends recommendations.
 Trust your photographer’s recommendations.

-If you’re the first in your crowd to get married, do what you need to do to get to know your vendors.
+If you’re the first in your crowd to get married, do what you need to do to get to know your wedding vendors.
 We take pride in developing relationships with all our clients.
 Get on the phone with them.
+Have a video call.

 I know (omg, I know) getting on the phone is not most people want to do.
 I’m with you, I’m an introvert.
 I hate the phone (ask Sean, I won’t call to order a pizza).
 But I also know it’s one of the best ways to get to know someone if you can’t meet in person.
 So much nuance gets lost in text and email.

 We’re completely invested in the outcome of our clients wedding and their final film.
 We’re in touch with them all the way from their first encounter with us to their first anniversary (and sometimes even beyond) because it’s so important to us that we have an amazing relationship with you.